Hyperbaric Oxygen Therapy at GBMC

 What should I expect during my visit?

-Throughout the course of your treatment, you will be cared for by physicians, nurses, and certified technologists who are specially trained in the administration of hyperbaric medicine.
+Throughout your HBOT treatment, you will be cared for by a specialized team of physicians, advanced practice providers, nurses, and certified hyperbaric technologists.
+Before each treatment session:

-• A drop in blood sugar, which is normally prevented by screening prior to treatment
+- A drop in blood sugar, typically prevented by screening before treatment

 Will my insurance cover treatment?